Great Wall Wingle: Australian market

-Wingle 5 (2010–2021)
+Wingle 5 (2010–present)

 A new pick-up named the Wingle 5 was released in March 2010 and the original was renamed Wingle 3.
 It is available with a new 2L turbodiesel engine developing 105 kW and 305 Nm.
 It was marketed as the Great Wall Steed in the United Kingdom, with sales beginning in 2012.
 It was the first Chinese vehicle to be sold in the country.
 In 2017, the Great Wall Steed was no longer sold in the United Kingdom.